stanwood/handbook/people_operations/policies/compensation.md

 ## Full time employees

-Full time employees get a wage based on the gross cost hourly rate + 20% (employer payment for pension health insurance, ...) x 8 h / week x 220 d / week.
+Full time employees get a wage based on the gross cost hourly rate + 20% (employer payment for pension health insurance, ...) x 8 h / day x 220 d / year.

 So if an employee and a freelancer work those 1760 h per year, they cost the company the same amount.